CYIOS Corp. Completes Acquisition of Privately Held Choice Wellness, Inc.

 About CYIOS Corporation:

-CYIOS Corporation is a strategic advisory company focused on the future of FinTech, Health Services, Medical Services, Cryptocurrency, Blockchain and AI (Artificial Intelligence).
-The team has in-depth knowledge of the financial services industry, medical and health services, and blockchain.
+CYIOS Corporation is a publicly traded company focused on developing and marketing specialty branded products in the Health and Wellness markets, including the DR's CHOICE brand of products.
+The team has in-depth knowledge of the health and wellness markets, financial services industry, medical and health services, and blockchain.
 CYIOS is focused on the development, distribution, and licensing of proprietary products as well as the evaluation of potential acquisition opportunities.
 Further, the Company continues to seek and evaluate attractive business opportunities and to leverage its resources and expertise to build a diversified, sustainable business model.

 FORWARD-LOOKING STATEMENTS: